 I'm immensely proud of being able to create pieces like these and even prouder when they find new homes with delighted new owners, whether it’s down the road or across the world.
 That photo marks more than just two gorgeous Ash bowls; it captures a moment where craft, confidence, and connection all came together.
 It’s also comforting to know that those bowls will likely outlive me by a long margin; still useful, still beautiful, long after I’m gone.

-Here’s a little more about how the Blog happened, and what you’ll find here...
+Here’s a little more about how this blog happened, what you’ll find here… and how it eventually led me to start sharing a few more of my passions elsewhere too.

 💡 How I Come Up with My Post Ideas